xpndsprt/PromptWalker/README.md

 # PromptWalker
-please visit http://promptwalker.com for installation details
+Please visit http://promptwalker.com for installation details.

 - PromptWalker requires Automatic1111 web-ui, download the installer here if it's not installed on your machine